Monday, 23 October 2023

 Still marvelling at our good fortune to find ourselves in the forefront of possibly a major birding find we watched this bland looking bird of streaked, pale brown and buff plumage.
 The only slight colouring I could detect was the faintest greenish yellow tinge to its rump and a pale yellow flush to its undertail coverts.

-A stocky bird with a stout bill and a pronounced cap of crown feathers which it could raise and lower at will, it was vaguely reminiscent of a Corn Bunting in colour and somewhere between a Yellowhammer and Corn Bunting in size.
+A stocky bird with a stout bill and a pronounced cap of streaked crown feathers which it could raise and lower at will, it was vaguely reminiscent of a Corn Bunting in colour and somewhere between a Yellowhammer and Corn Bunting in size.
 It showed a definite preference for the small corner of the field we were standing in and joined a few Yellowhammers feeding in the stubble before flying back to perch in the brambles and gorse.
 The last we saw of it was as it perched on some gorse before flying down into the stubble field to feed.

 We had been here for about an hour, reluctant to leave, knowing how rare this bird was.
 Hugh handed out some chocolate digestives to everyone by way of celebration and the legend that is Brett Richards made us laugh about his bizarre experience at the campsite on The Isles of Scilly when attempting to twitch the Red footed Booby.